 Known as the “Father of Black Psychology,” Dr. Francis Cecil Sumner was the first Black man to earn his doctorate degree in psychology, his work focusing on inequality and racial justice within the education system.
 Teaching at Howard University, he established a psychology program and became head of the department, supporting the next generation of Black psychologists and mental health professionals.

 Joseph L. White, Ph.D.

-Another recipient of the title “Father of Black Psychology,” Dr. Joseph L. White’s famous article, “Towards a Black Psychology,” was published in Ebony Magazine in 1970 and began a long movement in psychology to encourage more research and a better understand of mental health approaches that cater to the Black experience, arguing that applying white psychology to Black people unfairly created the illusion of inferiority.
+Another recipient of the title “Father of Black Psychology,” Dr. Joseph L. White’s famous article, “Towards a Black Psychology,” was published in Ebony Magazine in 1970 and began a long movement in psychology to encourage more research and a better understanding of mental health approaches that cater to the Black experience, arguing that applying white psychology to Black people unfairly created the illusion of inferiority.
 Influencing the next generation of Black psychologists and mental health professionals, Dr. White helped establish the Association of Black Psychologists at San Francisco State University.

-Though Black History Month feels like an appropriate time to celebrate these figures, along with other Black, historical leaders, it is critical to recognize and create conversation around them throughout the whole year as well as work to dismantle the systems that perpetuate these disparities.
-Jefferson Center has had a great relationship with the Center for African American Health, whose mission it is to empower the Black community to make informed, whole-person health decisions to support African American individuals and families to live in health, vibrant, and sustainable communities.
+Though Black History Month feels like an appropriate time to celebrate these figures, along with other Black, historical leaders, it is critical to recognize and create a conversation around them throughout the whole year as well as work to dismantle the systems that perpetuate these disparities.
+Jefferson Center has had a great relationship with the Center for African American Health, whose mission it is to empower the Black community to make informed, whole-person health decisions to support African American individuals and families to live in healthy, vibrant, and sustainable communities.
 To learn more about the programs and resources they offer, visit the link below.